 SECTION 2.
 The Society shall be operated exclusively for scientific and educational purposes.

 SECTION 3.
 No part of the net assets of the Society shall under any circumstances inure to the direct benefit of any member or individual apart from performing the approved services such as audit, speakers’ honorarium, etc. All such payments must be approved by the majority of the Board of Directors.

 SECTION 4.
 No substantial part of the activities of the Society shall consist of carrying on propaganda, or otherwise attempting to influence legislation.
 This prohibition shall not be construed to prevent dissemination of information designed to enable legislators or government agencies to make wiser decisions.

 SECTION 5.
 The Society shall not participate in or intervene in (including the publishing or distributing of statements) any political campaign on behalf of any candidate for public office.

 SECTION 6.
 The Society shall not be organized or operated for profit.

 SECTION 7.
-The Society shall not: (a) lend any part of its income or corpus without the receipt of adequate security and reasonable rate of interest to; (b) pay any compensation in excess of a reasonable allowance for salaries or other compensation for personal services actually rendered to; (c) make any part of its services available on a preferential basis to; (d) make any purchase of securities or any other property, for more than adequate consideration in money or moneys worth from; (e) sell any securities or other property for less than adequate consideration money or moneys worth to; or (f) engage in any other transactions which result in substantial diversions of its income to any Officer, Member of the Council or substantial contributor to the Society.
+The Society shall not: (a) lend any part of its income or corpus without the receipt of adequate security and reasonable rate of interest to; (b) pay any compensation in excess of a reasonable allowance for salaries or other compensation for personal services actually rendered to; (c) make any part of its services available on a preferential basis to; (d) make any purchase of securities or any other property, for more than adequate consideration in money or money’s worth from; (e) sell any securities or other property for less than adequate consideration money or money’s worth to; or (f) engage in any other transactions which result in substantial diversions of its income to any Executive Officer, Director, or substantial contributor to the Society.
 The prohibitions contained in Article XII do not mean to imply that the Society may make such loans, payments, sales, or purchases to anyone else, unless such authority be given or implied by other provisions of the Constitution or Bylaws.